viruskizz/42bangkok-push_swap/README.md

 ## About

-* The Push_swap project is a very simple and highly effective algorithm project: data will need to be sorted.
+* The push_swap project is a very simple and highly effective algorithm project: data will need to be sorted.
 You have at your disposal a set of int values, 2 stacks and a set of instructions to manipulate both stacks.

 * The goal ?